jeremy-jarvis/applitools-demo/setting-up-cucumber-and-chai.md

 ## Additional Resources

 If you run into issues, see [the diff for these steps](https://github.com/vertigon451/applitools-demo/compare/0fb884f...e3fb471) or the [final state](https://github.com/vertigon451/applitools-demo) of the example repository.
-You may also find [this documentation](https://www.npmjs.com/package/protractor-cucumber-framework) and [this article](https://www.amadousall.com/angular-e2e-with-cucumber/) to be helpfpul references.
+You may also find [this documentation](https://www.npmjs.com/package/protractor-cucumber-framework) and [this article](https://www.amadousall.com/angular-e2e-with-cucumber/) to be helpful references.